jhoward9009/regex/gist-template.md

 ## Author
 Hey  👋🏽

 I'm Joel, and I'm a novice Developer.
-You can find me at
+You can find me [here](https://github.com/jhoward9009).